 Note: The TOE provides the ability to perform an automatic response when a violation is detected.
-To allow the Security IC Embedded Software developer to choose an appropriate response the TOE allows some configuration of this response mechanism (refer to Full Security Target for details).
+To allow the Security IC Embedded Software developer to choose an appropriate response the TOE allows some configuration of this response mechanism (refer to TSF_AUDIT_ACTION).
+Further details of the automatic response mechanisms can be found in [GEN_TD] (section 8.1 Violation reactions).